By Dr. Nick Touran, Ph.D., P.E., Reading time: 3 minutes

 Why can’t we just turn off nuclear reactors if something goes wrong?
 Well, we can stop the chain reaction very quickly by putting in the control rods.
-But, there’s this extra energy called decay heat that is released even with the control rods in, and we have to carry this heat away or else the reactor will get too hot and compromise the containment systems, possibly releasing radioactive particles into the environment.
+But, there’s this extra energy called afterglow heat or decay heat that is released even with the control rods in, and we have to carry this heat away or else the reactor will get too hot and compromise the containment systems, possibly releasing radioactive particles into the environment.
 Decay heat removal is the key factor in many nuclear accident scenarios, and so reactor designers and operators work hard to ensure cooling is robust.

 When large atoms like Uranium or Plutonium fission, the vast majority of the energy released comes from the two smaller atoms (called fission products) flying out at high speeds.
 Once these fission products slow down, their nuclei often remain in high-energy states, which slowly undergo radioactive decay, producing a little bit more heat.
 When the control rods enter a nuclear core to shut down the chain reaction, all fissions stop and the fission products stop flying around, but the fission products remain radioactive and will produce heat no matter what.

 As physics would have it, the decay heat power level is usually about 6-7% of the full power of the reactor immediately after a shutdown.
 Then it decays exponentially such that it’s below 1% within a day and continues to drop.
 The problem is, in a 3 large GWt plant, 1% of full power is still 30 million Watts, and that requires a lot of cooling.